tommykindle/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions allow us to store the users "session" on the server side using cookies to give them access to the web application once logged in.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt allows us to hash the passwords we store

 - [ ] What does bcrypt do to slow down attackers?

+bcrypt adds salt to the hash to slow down or prevent rainbow attacks or brute force attacks of password guessing

 - [ ] What are the three parts of the JSON Web Token?

+The header, the payload and the signature

 ## Minimum Viable Product